 A paved path snakes around the hotel’s 150 acres and from it you can access the meditation Labyrinth, an archery range, the dock, waterfront, and a little activities shack called The Lily Pad.

-Head to the Lily Pad for s’mores kits (starting at 9am-5pm), fly-tying and fishing classes, and accessories required for a slew of other outdoor adventure sports.
-In winter, it’s snowshoeing and x-country skiing, in summer, kayaking and fishing.
+From 9am-5pm, head to the Lily Pad for s’mores kits (with tended wood fire right outside for marshmallow roasting), fly-tying and fishing classes, and accessories required for a slew of other outdoor adventure sports.

 I missed “Off the Wall Yoga,” which uses straps and gravity to open the spine, Bollywood Belly Dancing, T’ai Chi, Cardio Blast Legs, and avoided the large machine-filled fitness center entirely.
 There are classes at any given time of day, ranging from meditation to full-on workouts, so you can take your pick.

 And then, there’s the evening Broadway-style show at The Woodloch Pines, accessed by a Lodge bus.
-I know it sounds hokey and slapdash, but trust me, this professional and entertaining musical can hold its own in the City.
-Staged twice a week (Wed. and Sat) in a large dinner-theater space, this year’s Salute to TV Show Theme Songs was a big-hearted trip down Memory Lane for me.
+I know it sounds hokey and slapdash, but trust me, this professional and entertaining musical is a hoot.
+Staged twice a week (Wed. and Sat) in a large dinner-theater space, last year’s Salute to TV Show Theme Songs was a big-hearted trip down Memory Lane for me.
 I was blown away by the talented voices and skillful acting chops – of the Woodloch Pines staff!
 Wow!

 Spa at Lodge at Woodloch